- 2 Minutes to read

 How to list all available objects

-In order to help you build API queries without using Frontend Export, you can use the following methods to retrieve a list of available objects.
+To help you build API queries without using Frontend Export, the following methods can be used to retrieve a list of available objects.

 If you would like to get your results in German, you can change (?language=en) to (?language=de).
 If this is left off the call, it will default to English.